 Why is this important?

-At the time of writing, there has been over 160,000 reported notifications of GDPR breaches since the 2018 deadline.
+At the time of writing, there have been over 160,000 reported notifications of GDPR breaches since the 2018 deadline.
 Given the severity of the fines for breaching the GDPR, it is absolutely vital to ensure that your use of employee data (like photos) is GDPR compliant in order to avoid costly fines which could be extremely damaging.
 Read about the Top 5 GDPR fines here.

 Is your use of employee images GDPR compliant?